Senshi111/debian-hyprland-hyprdots/README.md

 > Also if you have nvidia gpu, go to Hyprland nvidia page and aplay sugestions For more details, please refer [Hyprland Nvidia](https://wiki.hyprland.org/Nvidia/)

 STEP 4 : Build some dependencies from source

+> Why?
+Why is this not added to script, I want you to do this manually because the compilor may show error while building, all errors are highlighted by the color red in your terminal, If you see any error regarding a certain build dependency, then google it or ask some AI bot which package should you install via apt to fulfill that dependency

 STEP 4.1 : libdisplay-info
 ```